ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 #### Map

-Defines a finite list of key / sub-schema of any type pairs:
+Defines a finite list of key-value pairs.
+Keys must follow a string schema, while values can be sub-schema of any type:

 ```tsx
 import { map } from 'dynamodb-toolbox';